|

 trailer pump and its predecessors have existed to supply water for firefighting within and without the hamlet.

-The hose will reach any structure in the hamlet.
 For fires outside the hamlet,

-on the hose carried by this two-piece setup, and mutual aid can quickly fill in the blanks, so the hose has
+on the 3" hose once carried by this setup, and mutual aid can quickly fill in the blanks. |

 |